marcospgp/steamworksnt/README.md

 Contains necessary files from the Steamworks SDK.

-Note that each file in `redistributable_bin` is configured in the Unity inspector according to its target platform (OS & 32 or 64 bit).
+Note that each file in redistributable_bin is configured in the Unity inspector (thus having a corresponding .meta file in this repo) according to its target platform (OS & 32 or 64 bit).
 All of these files are set to be included in all platforms (although not sure if this remains true when adding support for new platforms into the project), and "load on startup" is left unchecked as it does not seem to be required.

 The SDK's `Readme.txt` is also included in order to keep track of SDK version.

-Note that when updating library files for MacOS, it may be necessary to run `sudo xattr -r -d com.apple.quarantine libsteam_api.dylib` in the folder containing `libsteam_api.dylib`.
-Otherwise, Unity will display an error pop-up when attempting to load this file.
+Note that when updating the binary for MacOS, it may be necessary to run `sudo xattr -r -d com.apple.quarantine libsteam_api.dylib` in `sdk/redistributable_bin/osx`.
+Otherwise, Unity will display an error pop-up when attempting to load it.

 ### SteamworksAPI